edysegura/html-resume/README.md

 # Résumé

-A simple résumé example in HTML
+A simple résumé example in HTML.